nacekoprivec/anomaly-detection/README.md

 ### Visualization
 An optional conponent intendet to visualize the inputted stream.
 1. **Graph visualization:** The data is represented as points on graph.
-All anomaly detection component plot the test_value values and some plot additional values like running average, standard deviation...
+All anomaly detection component plot the ftr_vector values and some plot additional values like running average, standard deviation...
 It requires the following arguments in the config file:
    * num_of_points: Maximum number of points of the same line that are visible on the graph at the same time. (example: 50)
    * num_of_lines: Number of lines plotted on the graph.
 (TODO: it depends on the anomaly detection algorithm so in future this component will be removed) (example: 4)
    * linestyles: A list, specifying the styles of the lines plotted. (example: ["wo", "r-", "b--", "b--"])

-2. **Histogram visualization:** It visualizes the quantity of values, from test_value stream.
+2. **Histogram visualization:** It visualizes the quantity of values, from ftr_vector stream.
 It requires the following arguments in the config file:
    * num_of_bins: Number of bins in the histogram's range. (example: 50)
    * range: The interval shown on the histogram. (example: [0, 10])